 How long can you save for?

-If you can wait at least a year or more, then choose a Fixed-term Account.
-Bear in mind, if you do want to withdraw your money before the end of the fixed period you might not be able to – even if you can, you'll probably lose some or all of the interest you've built up.
-It's best to check the terms and conditions before you open the account to see what options are available.
+Can you afford to put your money away for a longer or set time?
+Another option to consider is a Fixed-term Account.
+Bear in mind, you can't withdraw your money before the end of the fixed period.
+It's best to check the account terms and conditions before opening the account to see what options are available.